mhightower83/BacktraceLog/scripts/ReadMe.md

 # `addr2line.sh`
 This script automates a lot of frequently steps for debugging.
 It accepts a backtrace by way of a copy/paste.
-After paste, you will need to close the input process with a `<CNTRL-D>`.
+After paste, you will need to close the input process with a `<CTRL-D>` on a new line.
 The text is stripped down to hex values and passed to addr2line for decoding.

 The results are display via `dialog` which allows you to select a decoded line for expanded viewing.
 * When sources are available, the source file is shown using `less`.